samalvarez98/Formula-1/README.md

 Deliverable
 ---
 SQL queries using joins, subqueries, CASE, aggregate, CTE, and window functions that show F1 metrics.
+(See queries)

 Results
 ---